ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-11-21-taking-a-vaction-from-van-life.md

 and went surfing in the bay of [Gerupuk](https://www.google.com/maps/place/Gerupuk+Surf+Cafe+%26+Restaurant/).
 The bay is a paradise for surfers.
 There are five spots in the bay that work on various tide, wind and swell combinations.
 Basically you can surf there almost anytime! :surfer:

 The only downside: these spots are far out in the bay and can only be reached by boat.
-Jiharu and his brother took us out to one of the spots called "Gerupuk Inside",
+Jiharu and his brother brought us to one of the spots called "Gerupuk Inside",

 ![On our way to the surf spot in Jiharu's boat](/assets/images/IMG_0244.jpg)